kyma-project/modulectl/docs/gen-docs/modulectl_version.md

 title: modulectl version
 ---

-Print current modulectl version
+Prints the current modulectl version.

 ## Synopsis

-Prints the current semantic version of the modulectl binary set at build time
+This command prints the current semantic version of the modulectl binary set at build time.

 ```bash
 modulectl version [flags]